(101 Things about Shanghai) Batting for Both Sides

 I live in Shanghai.
 I don’t always have to live in China.
 I appreciate that Shanghai lets me occasionally live in my own comfort zone before I have to return to the realities of China.
 A good friend in Istanbul once said, “It’s not so much that I love Turkey but rather that I like the way my life is in Istanbul.”

-2 thoughts on “(101 Things about Shanghai) Batting for Both Sides”
+2 responses to “(101 Things about Shanghai) Batting for Both Sides”

 Leave a Reply